Our Minister & Team

 Minister (maternity cover from 6 August to 31 December)

 Reverend Meret Engel is the Minister of the Reformed Church of Romanshorn in Switzerland.
-She will be on sabbatical at the Swiss Church from August to December 2018 and during this time will also be the Minister in charge for the duration of Carla’s maternity leave.
+She is on sabbatical at the Swiss Church from August to December 2018 and during this time will also be the Minister in charge, for the duration of Carla’s maternity leave.
 Meret has completed further training in pastoral care.
 In her free time she likes mountain hiking and discover new countries and cities.

 Contact: 020 7836 1418 or firstname.lastname@example.org